Banyuwangi Regency: Tourism

-Visitors may be interested to find several waterfalls in one locality.
-Opened formally in 2014, there are a number of waterfalls in Kampung Anyar (New Village), near Kalibendo Plantation, around 15 kilometers from Banyuwangi on the way to Mount Ijen.
-There are 3 waterfalls near to each other known as the "Triple Waterfall" to be found 10 minutes walk down the stairs from a parking area.
+There are a number of waterfalls in Kampung Anyar (New Village), near Kalibendo Plantation, around 15 kilometers from Banyuwangi on the way to Mount Ijen.
+There are three waterfalls near to each other known as the "Triple Waterfall" to be found 10 minutes walk down the stairs from a parking area.
 Or about 300 meters along the river, walking uphill, Kethagen Waterfall can be found.
 The cliff besides the river can reflect sunlight, glittering like diamonds.